top of page

 Pain Reprocessing Therapy has five main components:

-2) gathering and reinforcing personalized evidence for the brain origins and reversibility of pain,
+2) gathering personalized evidence for the brain's role in your pain,

-3) attending to and appraising pain sensations through a lens of safety,
+3) breaking pain down into its fundamental sensations & experiencing these through a lens of safety,

 5) gravitating to positive feelings and sensations.